 - Virtual Content SEO Silos – This type of content silo harnesses internal links to link pages with matching content together seamlessly.
 Virtual content SEO silos agglutinate associations between web content using HTML hyperlinks.
 This makes it easy for your target market to establish a clear connection between your web content and your website’s theme.
 Since all connections web pages are connected using hyperlinks, tags, custom posts, and categories, website owners do not have to adhere to a strict URL structure, which is the case with physical silos.
 This aspect of simplicity has made virtual silos more common compared to physical silos.

-- Physical Content SEO Silos- in Physical Silos, website developers organize the site’s topics, themes, and keywords into several subfolders under the main website directory.
+- Physical Content SEO Silos – In Physical Silos, website developers organize the site’s topics, themes, and keywords into several subfolders under the main website directory.
 Each subfolder contains one main category, expanding into several sub-directories containing different related products and services.
-Most e-commerce websites use physical silo content structures to organize their products.
+Most e-commerce websites use physical silo SEO content structures to organize their products.
 Physical silos help customers find all relevant products and their related products without being overwhelmed by a large number of items.
 Building physical content silos requires site owners to create a collection of URLs manually with a similar structure.

 Steps involved in Building Silo Content Architecture